cogent3/cogent3/doc/cookbook/community_analysis.rst

 Calculate a UniFrac Distance Matrix and apply PCoA and UPGMA
 ------------------------------------------------------------

 The UniFrac analysis is run on open tree and environment file objects.
 The resulting dictionary has a distance matrix of pairwise UniFrac values ('distance_matrix'), a Newick string representing the results of performing UPGMA clustering on this distance matrix ('cluster_envs') and the results of running Principal Coordinates Analysis on the distance matrix ('pcoa').
-To run an unweighted analysis is specified (weighted=False).
+One can specify weighted UniFrac with weighted=True.
+Here we run an unweighted analysis.

 .. doctest::